1417 NUNEZ STREET NEW ORLEANS, LOUISIANA 70114

 HOME AGAIN RESIDENCE is a 24-hour facility based transitional housing facility.
 CCFBA’s transitional housing options that are linked

-to supportive services provide a stable environment for a individual living with HIV/AIDS.
+to supportive services provide a stable environment for a individual living with HIV/AIDS and homeless veterans.

 CCFBA's Housing assistance services are provided for housing emergencies and are considered short term in nature and are for the purpose of maintaining an individual or family in a long-term, stable living situation.